 1. In thousands of examples around the world, major environmental degradation and disasters have been caused by corporate exploitation.
 This is assisted by governments, by lack of regulation and by laws designed to favour corporate power and profits over the needs, health, safety and human rights of local populations.
 This poor governance also favours corporate power and profits over the biodiversity in habitats - which all species (including humans) depend upon.

-2. For example, the disaster at Bhopal in India in 1984 was one of the worst industrial disasters in history and its effects continue until today.
-That example is an illustration of how corporate irresponsibility has led to thousands of cases of environmental degradation around the world.
+3. For example, the catastrophe at Bhopal in India in 1984 was one of the worst industrial disasters in history and its effects continue until today.
+Bhopal illustrates how governmental and corporate irresponsibility has led to thousands of cases of environmental degradation around the world.
 This short video about Bhopal by the art group 'The Yes Men'

-exposes some of the enduring issues which stem from corporate irresponsibility.
+exposes some of the enduring issues which stem from this pervasive irresponsibility.

 4. Environmental degradation also includes the deterioration of the environment through depletion of resources such as air, water and soil; the destruction of ecosystems and the destruction of wildlife.
 It has been defined by the UN as : “The reduction of the capacity of the environment to meet social and ecological objectives, and needs

 5. However, too many governments are only interested in deregulating to help corporations who have too much influence and who corrupt democracy and good governance by supporting politicians and parties who will govern in favour of corporate interests.
 This is one aspect of neoliberalism

-5. Human activities and corporate greed are leading to massive deforestation, desertification, climate change
+6. Human consumption and corporate greed are leading to massive species losses deforestation, desertification, climate change

 Below are just a few examples of the irresponsible risks now being taken with our (only) natural world - degrading our ecosystem and leaving massive problems for current and future generations.